Everything you need to know about day-to-day life in the Netherlands!

 The Netherlands is one of the higher income countries in Europe.
 Unfortunately, it is also one of the more expensive countries.
 However, if you match income against expenditure, the Netherlands is still one of the best paying countries in Europe.

 Being a higher income country doesn’t mean that the first offer is always the best.
 Don’t hesitate to negotiate about your salary.
-It is very common in the Netherlands to not agree with the first offer, if it doesn’t suite you.
+It is very common in the Netherlands to not agree with the first offer, if it doesn’t suit you.
 It does not mean that you have to negotiate but just keep in mind that if you think the offer is a bit low, it is perfectly okay to make a counteroffer.

 Public holidays